visgl/deck.gl/docs/developer-guide/custom-layers/layer-lifecycle.md

 For primitive layers, [`layer.draw()`](/docs/api-reference/core/layer.md#draw) is called at this stage, which invokes the layers' `model.render` calls.
-For composite layers, `layer.renderLayers` is called to genrate sublayers.
+For composite layers, `layer.renderLayers` is called to generate sublayers.

 ### Picking